Grasseh/Taffee/README.md

 9. Make a pull-request on the repo
 10. Ask a reviewer to validate your pull-request
 11. Be collaborative and respectful =)

+## License

+The code is released under [MIT license](LICENSE) and its dependencies have their own licensing.
+For more informations, please consult their website.